Seth Meyers’ ‘Lobby Baby’ Netflix Special Lets You Skip His Trump Jokes. You Shouldn’t!

 I’ve always appreciated how interested Seth Meyers is in my mental health.

 It’s hard to describe a comedian or late-night host’s brand, what their “thing” is, their take on comedy.
-But with Meyers, the sense I’ve always gotten is that his point of view is something like, “You know you’re not crazy...right?”
-I’m not particularly proud of how often I need to be reassured of this, but it probably explains why I tend to gravitate towards Meyers’ comedy, his late-night show above all the others, and now his Netflix special, Lobby Baby.
+But with Meyers, the sense I’ve always gotten is that his point of view is something like, “You know you’re not crazy... right?”
+I’m not particularly proud of how often I need to be reassured of this, but it probably explains why I tend to gravitate toward Meyers’ comedy, his late-night show above all the others, and now his Netflix special, Lobby Baby.

 I first noticed this about Meyers’ humor when he was at the Saturday Night Live “Weekend Update” desk with Amy Poehler and they had their recurring segment, “Really?!?”
 What a novel and, it turns out, calming concept: Lay out the bullshit from the week that’s had us all turning into that version of Fred Flintstone where he’s gotten so annoyed by the world that his face turns red and steam comes out of his ears—and then just say what we’re all thinking.
 REALLY!!!??